 Size: 1 oz/30 ml

-Good To Know: Oil-free, fragrance-free
+Good To Know: Oil-free, fragrance-free, vegan, cruelty-free

 7. First Aid Beauty Facial Radiance Niacinamide Dark Spot Serum